Shrinivas073/CFD-Laminar-flow-Analysis-Ansys/README.md

 - Study the influence of viscous effects and wall shear on boundary layer growth.

 - Understand pressure variation and momentum transport in internal flows.

-- Gain practical experience in geometry creation, meshing, solver setup, and post-processing using **ANSYS Fluent 2026 R1**.

-- Validate the numerical results against the expected behaviour of fully developed laminar pipe flow.

----

-# 📚 Engineering Background

-Internal flows are among the most frequently encountered fluid flow problems in engineering, forming the basis for the design and analysis of piping systems, heat exchangers, hydraulic circuits, cooling channels, and process equipment.

-When a fluid enters a pipe, the velocity profile is initially almost uniform.
-As the fluid travels downstream, the **no-slip condition** causes the velocity at the wall to become zero, creating boundary layers that progressively grow toward the pipe centreline.
-Once these boundary layers merge, the flow becomes **hydrodynamically fully developed**, exhibiting the classical **parabolic velocity profile** characteristic of laminar flow.

-Although this behaviour can be described analytically, CFD provides engineers with the ability to visualize the complete flow development, pressure distribution, and velocity gradients throughout the computational domain.

-This project therefore serves as a fundamental study in **internal flow physics**, bridging classical fluid mechanics with modern numerical simulation techniques.

 ---